 The fact that condition C replicates condition B for stages 1-3 and condition A in stage 4 enables us to ascertain the stability of the results within the IIASA sample.
 Stability is indicated by generally similar rankings for the replicated stages of the conditions.
 The orderings for stages 1-3 of conditions B and C are similar, especially with respect to the variables at the top and bottom of the list.
 The order of the variables for stage 4, conditions A and C, are practically identical, although the distance between the scaled positions differ.
 Insofar as conditions A and B were repeated for the two samples, it is possible to ascertain stability between them.
-Strong similarities were obtained for stages 3 and 4 in condition A and for stages 1 and 4 in condition B. Although the rankings differed for the other stages in these condition A made both samples flexible; being at a power disadvantage in stage 2 of condition A made both samples flexible; being at a peripheral location; seeking comprehensive agreements in stage 2 of condition B made both samples inflexible, as did being a primary representative; and wide media coverage in stage 3 of condition B also made both samples relatively inflexible.
+Strong similarities were obtained for stages 3 and 4 in condition A and for stages 1 and 4 in condition B. Although the rankings differed for the other stages in these conditions, there were a number of similarities: for example, being a delegate-advisor in stage 1 of condition A made both samples flexible; being at a power disadvantage in stage 2 of condition A made both samples flexible, as did holding the talks at a peripheral location; seeking comprehensive agreements in stage 2 of condition B made both samples inflexible, as did being a primary representative; and wide media coverage in stage 3 of condition B also made both samples relatively inflexible.
 Overall, the comparisons indicate more similarities than differences in ranking, both within and between samples, rendering the results generally stable.

-The Paired-Comparisons Task
+The Paired-Comparisons Fask